freedomjs/tutorial/content/07dorabellacrypto.md

 title = "07 - Using crypto in freedom.js"
 +++

-In this section we will use the PGP api along with a trustworthy cryptography provider to employ signing/encryption and verifying/decryption in a *freedom.js* application.
+In this section we will use the PGP API along with a trustworthy cryptography provider to employ signing/encryption and verifying/decryption in a *freedom.js* application.